 - Due to the reduction in the rate of errors, we see enhancement in the safety measures.

-- There is improvement in the production process because of the non-value added element or waste removal.
+- There is an improvement in the production process because of the non-value added element or waste removal.

 - Poka-yoke devices are inexpensive and easy to implement.